kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ### FiveThirtyEight style

 The FiveThirtyEight style mimics the graphics found on the popular FiveThirtyEight website.
-As you can see in Figure 4-86, it is typified by bold colors, thick lines, and transparent axes.
+As you can see earlier, it is typified by bold colors, thick lines, and transparent axes.

 ```python